PORSCHE CLUB OF AMERICA

 - To develop a suitable schedule of Track events (Driver Education, Time Trials, Race) for all members.

 - To compile and enforce track rules under which these events are conducted.
 Rules for events shall be established as specified in the GGR Rule Books.
-These may also require coordination with the Autocross Chair.
+These may also require coordination with the Autocross Director.